Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 It is of historical significance to semi-nomadic Amazigh tribes

-Beyond its historical significance, the Dades region also plays a vital economic role for Morocco, with its fertile land yielding an abundance of agricultural products.
-Groves of olive trees, fig orchards, almond farms and date palm plantations dot the region while shepherds herd flocks of sheep renowned for their high-quality wool.
+Beyond its historical significance, the Dades region also plays an important economic role, with its fertile land yielding an abundance of agricultural products.
+Groves of olive trees, fig orchards, almond farms and date palm plantations dot the gorge while shepherds herd flocks of sheep renowned for their high-quality wool.
 This fibre is transformed into beautiful carpets and rugs that hang throughout the souks of Marrakech.

 Is Dades Gorge worth visiting?